Bitcoin Glossary Of Terms

 Mining: The process by which transactions are verified and added to a proof-of-work blockchain.
 This process of solving cryptographic problems using high-powered, specialized computing hardware also triggers the generation of cryptocurrencies.

 Mixer: A mixer, tumbler or bitcoin laundry is a service that allows people to put their bitcoin in and then randomly hands them back and equal (perhaps minus a small fee) amount of bitcoin from someone else.
-These new bitcoin cannot be traced back to the old ones through the blockchain except by the mixer operator themselves.
+These new bitcoin cannot be traced back to the old ones through the blockchain except perhaps by the mixer operator themselves, depending on the design of the mixer.

 Multisignature: A multisignature (multisig) address allows the address creator to require multiple parties using different cryptographic keys to authorize a transaction.
 The needed number of signatures is agreed upon at the creation of the address.
 Multisignature addresses are typically used for increased security and theft resistance.